wbamberg/idl-reference/docs/nsIPrefBranch.md

 preference is a preference which represents an XPCOM object that can not
 be easily represented using a standard boolean, integer or string value.

-@param aPrefName The complex preference to get the value of.
-@param aType     The XPCOM interface that this complex preference
-                 represents.
-Interfaces currently supported are:
-                   - nsIFile
-                   - nsISupportsString (UniChar)
-                   - nsIPrefLocalizedString (Localized UniChar)
-@param aValue    The XPCOM object into which to the complex preference
-                 value should be retrieved.

 @throws Error The value does not exist or is the wrong type.